A Topological Approach to the Nilpotent Multipliers of a Free Product: Main Results

-By Proposition \ref{g}, we have the following exact sequence of simplicial groups Theorem \ref{sg} \eqref{f} yields the following long exact sequence of homotopy groups which in low dimension takes the following form: By induction on $c$, we prove that $\pi_1(ker\bar{\varphi}_c)=0$.
-For $c=2$, Burns and Ellis (1997) proved that $ker\bar{\varphi}_2\cong K^{ab}_.\otimes L^{ab}_.$.
+By Proposition \ref{g}, we have the following exact sequence of simplicial groups Theorem \ref{sg} \eqref{f} implies the following long exact sequence of homotopy groups which in low dimension takes the following form: By induction on $c$, we prove that $\pi_1({\ker\bar{\varphi}_c})_.=0$.
+For $c=2$, Burns and Ellis in \cite[Lemma 4.2]{bur} proved that $({\ker\bar{\varphi}_2})_.\cong K^{ab}_{.}\otimes L^{ab}_{.}$.
 Hence

 Similarly, we can prove that